An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: The EI-Optimality Criterion for GLM

 Hereafter, we call the \textit{EI-optimality} as the corresponding optimality criterion aiming at minimizing

-A design $\xi^*$ is called an \textit{EI-optimal design} if it minimizes $EI(\xi,\vbeta,F_{\IMSE})$.
-In this work, we will focus on the local EI-optimal design given some initial regression coefficient $\vbeta$.
+A design $\xi^*$ is called an \textit{EI-optimal design} if it minimizes $\EI(\xi,\vbeta,F_{\IMSE})$.
+In this work, we will focus on local EI-optimal designs given some initial regression coefficient $\vbeta$.
 To simplify the notation, $\vbeta$ will be omitted from the notation $\mI(\xi,\vbeta)$ of the Fisher information matrix, and $\mI(\xi)$ will be used instead.